RomanEmreis/volga-docs/docs/getting-started/middlewares.md

-# Custom middleware
+# Custom Middleware

-Volga features a middleware pipeline in which middleware functions are sequentially called, culminating in the request handler.
+Volga framework features a flexible middleware pipeline that allows you to process and modify HTTP requests and responses sequentially through middleware functions before reaching the final request handler.

-To ensure this behavior, a special closure named `next` must be invoked within each middleware; otherwise to do so will result in the pipeline being shortcutted.
+## Overview of Middleware Behavior

+Each middleware function in the pipeline must explicitly call a `next` closure to pass control to the next middleware or the request handler.
+Failing to invoke `next` results in shortcutting the rest of the pipeline, which can be useful for handling specific conditions before reaching further processing stages.

-While shortcutting the pipeline can be advantageous, particularly for implementing request filters, the presence of the next closure also provides greater control, enabling the execution of specific code before or after subsequent middleware functions.
+Having the ability to call the `next` closure gives you extensive control over the execution flow, enabling you to run code before or after subsequent middleware functions or the request handler.

+## Configuring Middleware

+### Example: Sequential Middleware Execution

-Below is an example illustrating how to configure middleware:
+Here’s a practical example of how to configure sequential middleware in Volga:
 ```rust
 use volga::{App, ok, AsyncEndpointsMapping, AsyncMiddlewareMapping};